Quantizations of conical symplectic resolutions I: local and global structure: Z -algebras

 \begin{remark} Corollary \ref{large quantizations} is precisely the first statement of Corollary \ref{first-cor} from the introduction for very ample line bundles.
 If $\eta$ is only ample, then there exists a positive integer $r$ such that $r\eta$ is very ample, and we obtain Corollary \ref{first-cor} by applying Corollary \ref{large quantizations} with $\la' = \la + j\eta$ and $\eta' = r\eta$ for $j=0,1,\ldots,r-1$. \end{remark}

-It is still desirable to have a non-asymptotic result; that is, a necessary and sufficient condition for localization to hold for $\cD$ itself.
+It is still desirable to have a non-asymptotic result; that is, a necessary and sufficient condition for localization to hold for $\cD$ itself in terms of $\Z$-algebras.
 Let $Z^{(p)}$ be the $\Z$-algebra defined by ${}_kZ^{(p)}_m\cong {}_{kp}Z_{mp}$ with the obvious product structure.
 It is clear that $Z^{(p)}$ is isomorphic to the $\Z$-algebra $Z(\fM, \cQ, \cL^p)$.

 \begin{lemma} For all $p$, the restriction functor $\Zmod/\Zmodbd\to\Zpmod/\Zpmodbd$ is an equivalence of categories. \end{lemma}

 \begin{proof} By Theorem \ref{Zloc}, both the source and the target are equivalent to $\Dmod$, and it is easy to check that these equivalences are compatible with the restriction functor. \end{proof}